Skip to content

 Similar to opening a JSON file, this option allows you to load Termboard data from an Excel spreadsheet.
 Like a JSON file, it captures the full visual state.
 The excel file is particularly handy if you want to perform:

-• Bulk Updates: Edit multiple terms or relations outside of Termboard (e.g., changing definitions, adding properties) and then re-load.
+• Bulk Updates: Edit multiple Terms or Relations outside of Termboard (e.g., changing definitions, adding properties) and then re-load.

 Open URL